jamfor999/worktree-ex/README.md

 When you switch worktrees:
 - Your current directory changes to the new worktree
-- All open buffers are remapped to their corresponding files in the new worktree
+- All open buffers from the current worktree are saved to disk
-- If a file doesn't exist in the new worktree, its buffer is closed (unless modified)
+- Previously saved buffers for the target worktree are restored
 - File explorers (like neo-tree) are automatically refreshed

 ### Creating Worktrees